Naiseymae/Capstone/README.md

 A player builds the longest amino acid chain they can in the given amount of time.
 Inside a ribosome complex, there is an mRNA strand with nucleotide bases A, C, U, and G.  On the letter grid below, the player earns amino acids by finding the "anti-codon" match to the "codon" on the mRNA strand.
 The base "A" always pairs with "U", and the base "C" pairs with "G".
 The challenge of finding the matching "anti-codon" requires the player to think in reverse.
 If the codon is "AGU", then the player must find the anti-codon "UCA" in the letter grid.
 If there are no matches in the current letter grid, the player may use one energy to shuffle the letters.
 One energy can be earned for every 5 amino acids the player collects.

 ## Motivation
 This game encourages a casual and fun learning experience while reinforcing concepts about the translational process in cell biology.
-I believe science and educational games can and should be fun and engaging, and such an approach brings better learning outcomes (see contribution section below for download).
+I believe science and educational games can and should be fun and engaging, and such an approach brings better learning outcomes.

 ## How to Play
 OBJECTIVE: